wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-planning/includes/organization-roles.md

 - View AI-suggested topics.
 - Review topics to confirm they're valid.
-- Remove topics you don’t want visible to your users.
+- Remove topics you don't want visible to your users.
 - Additionally, a knowledge manager can edit existing topics or create new ones.

 To manage topics, the knowledge managers must: